Branksome Chine public space enhancements

-- August / September 2018 Landscaping improvement proposals were made available for public comment at a drop-in event at Branksome Chine on Wednesday 15th August.
+- August – September 2018 Landscaping improvement proposals were made available for public comment at a drop-in event at Branksome Chine on Wednesday 15th August.
 The plans were then made available to view & for comments, at Sandbanks Beach Office and online, until 12th September.
+All feedback was then reviewed by the Design Team.

 - May 2018 Works to create a turning circle for the Land Train were completed in February, and in May we started the new transport service trial with the train now visiting Branksome Chine.